Home Warranty Transfer: How to Transfer Coverage to New Homeowner

 For Sellers

-• Competitive edge in the market — a transferable warranty is considered a top selling incentive, helping homes stand out and often sell faster
+• Competitive edge in the market.
+A transferable warranty is a top closing incentive that helps homes stand out and often sell faster (roughly 11 days faster on average according to industry data)

 Curious about whether a warranty actually speeds up your sale?
-Our article on home warranties for sellers breaks down the data.
+Our article on home warranties for sellers breaks down the data, and our listing period coverage guide covers how free seller coverage converts into a transferable buyer plan.

 For Buyers

-• Immediate coverage, no waiting — no 30-day gap before making a claim
+• Immediate coverage with no waiting.
+No 30-day gap before making a claim, which a fresh policy would require

 Pros